Persistent Depressive Disorder in Children

 also not a sign of weakness.
 It can’t be willed or wished away.
 Children with depression

 can’t just pull themselves together and get better.
 Treatment is often needed.

 What causes persistent depressive disorder in a child?

 This type of depression has no single cause.
 Many factors, such as genetics and the

 environment, play a role.
 Depression often happens with other mental health disorders

 such as substance abuse or anxiety disorders.
 Depression in children can be triggered

-by things such as a sudden illness, a stressful event, or a loss of someone important.
+by things.
+These include a sudden illness, a stressful event, or a loss of someone

 Which children are at risk for persistent depressive disorder?